Moeweb647252/eq_layer/README.md

 ## License

-See the repository for license information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.